-Medical devices are highly regulated by multiple regulatory bodies and compliances.
-On the other hand, end users expect exceptional performance, effectiveness, and safety from the device they are using.
-This compels medical device manufacturers to define and implement medical device testing strategy that turns to be effective throughout the development cycle — starting from the concept and design phase to production stage.
+Multiple regulatory bodies and compliances govern the medical devices.
+On the other hand, the end users expect exceptional performance, effectiveness, and safety from the device that they use.
+This compels the medical device manufacturers to create and deploy medical device testing strategies that work across the development cycle — from concept and design to production.

-A medical device testing strategy must incorporate compliance processes and technical testing strategies for better performance and effectiveness of medical devices.
-Manufacturers need to have a strong testing strategy in place right from the design stage, as performing an exhaustive testing of a produced device is ineffective and inefficient.
+A medical device testing strategy must include both compliance processes and technical testing methodologies for better performance and effectiveness of the medical devices.
+The manufacturers should have a robust testing plan in place right from the beginning of the design process, as exhaustive testing of a finished product is ineffective and inefficient.

 Devising an effective medical device testing strategy

-Testing team should utilize design team as a source of knowledge.
-Design input can help to derive the test structure that matches with the hardware, software or other technical requirements.
-The design classmodes, effects, and criticality analysis (FMECA) can be used to derive test requirements of the device for risk mitigation.
+The testing team should consult the design team as a source of knowledge.
+Design input can help to derive the test structure that matches the hardware, software or other technical requirements.
+To determine the device’s test needs for risk mitigation, the design classmodes, effects, and criticality analysis (FMECA) can be utilized.

 An effective medical device testing strategy needs several sets of test requirements.

-These test requirements are based on the component specification, manufacturing process, and other critical functional specifications of the device.
-Test requirements define and describe setup conditions, actions, and expected response constraints for each experiment defined in the test steps.
+These test requirements are based on the device’s component specification, the manufacturing process, and other critical functional specifications.
+The test requirements define and describe the setup conditions, the actions, and the expected response constraints for each experiment defined in the test steps.

-These sets of requirements are required to smoothen test implementation as tests are carried out continuously at different stages of the complete manufacturing process, from component selection to a final assembly of a medical device, and each stage has different requirements and different parameters to be satisfied.
+These sets of requirements are needed to make the test implementation easier as the tests are carried out continuously at various stages of the entire manufacturing process, from component selection to final assembly of the medical device.
+Each stage has its own set of requirements and parameters to meet.

 Applying medical device testing strategy

-The highest level of medical device test strategy takes the production testing of components, sub-assemblies, and the finished product into account for technical testing.
-Specific hardware and software requirements for each test stages are considered with the measurement methods and expected output in the test strategy.
+Production testing of components, sub-assemblies, and the finished product is included in the highest level of medical device test strategy for technical testing.
+The test strategy considers specific hardware and software requirements for each test stage, as well as the measurement methods and the expected output.

-After attaching all the components to the PCB, testing of mounting and interconnection process is the next priority.
-In this phase, the testing team should use common defect of an assembly model where they try to identify the wrong component, missing component, open interconnect, shorted interconnect, etc., in the PCB assembly process.
+Once all the components have been attached to the PCB, comes the testing of mounting and the interconnection process.
+Throughout this phase, the testing team uses a common assembly defect model to discover the wrong component, the missing component, open interconnect, shorted interconnect, and other issues in the PCB assembly process.

-Modern test equipment delivers the physical access to the PCB and allows the direct measurements of components in small groups.
-It is important to ensure that these small groups of components in the PCB do not affect the functioning of the system as a whole.
-Hence, functional testing is crucial for all the functions, which can be influenced by parameters of other components.
-Similar PCBs are allowed for functional testing, but it is insufficient for finding common manufacturing defects.
-Hence, additional troubleshooting may be required to identify specific repairs.
+Modern test equipment provides physical access to the PCB and allows direct measurements of components in small groups.
+It is important to ensure that these small groups of components in the PCB do not affect the system’s functioning as a whole.
+Hence, functional testing is essential for all the functions that are influenced by the other components’ parameters.
+Functional testing allows similar PCBs but they are insufficient for finding common manufacturing flaws.
+Therefore, additional troubleshooting is required to identify specific repairs.

 Automating the test

-A test automation system is an electronic system developed with the purpose and consists of a computer, instruments and a software to carry and control test process.
-There are certain commercial test automation systems available in the market in accordance with industry standards.
-However, the testing team can use a customized test system based on the need and requirements.
+A test automation system is an electronic system that comprises a computer, instruments, and software for carrying and controlling the testing process.
+Certain commercial test automation systems are available in the market in accordance with the industry standards.
+However, the testing team may use a customized test system based on their needs.

-While using test automation system, the testing team may need to change the strategy based on the available test options for each stage of medical device development.
-It may restrict the testing team with constraints by limiting the implementation methods.
+The testing team may need to adjust the strategy based on the available test alternatives for each step of medical device development.
+It may pose restrictions for the testing team by limiting the implementation techniques.

-In case of testing complex medical devices with extremes of voltage and current requirements, the testing team may face challenges in the test automation environment due to the limited ability to generate test cases and measuring the accuracy of the test.
 Ideally, automated test implementation is a matter of simultaneous hardware and software design.
-The test set for a certain stage in the manufacturing process flow is defined in the test strategy by the test specifications allocated for that particular stage.
-We need to break down those test specifications into software and hardware requirement specifications according to the test system software and interface hardware, respectively.
+The test set for a certain stage in the manufacturing process flow is determined by the specifications assigned to that particular stage in the test strategy.
+We must break down those test specifications into software and hardware requirement specifications according to the test system software and interface hardware, respectively.

 Once everything is in place, the medical device test system must be validated, including software and hardware.
-The process of software and hardware validation for medical devices must be detail specific.
-The purpose of validation is to test if the device meets specific user needs or not.
-Hence, the structure and approach are very crucial to apply validation methodology.
+The process of software and hardware validation for medical devices is detail specific.
+The purpose of validation is to test whether the device meets the specific user needs or not.
+Hence, the structure and the approach are pivotal to apply the validation methodology.

-Validation must be carried on an initial production unit.
-In other words, a device for validation has to be built into the production environment.
-The process requires involving the end-user and it should be tested either under simulated use or under the actual use.
-Validation tests are required to validate that the medical device functions as expected and meets the users’ needs.
+Validation is carried on the first production unit.
+In other words, a validation device is integrated into the production environment.
+The process involves the end-users and is tested under simulated use or under the actual use.
+Validation tests are necessary to ensure that the medical equipment works as intended and meets its users’ needs.

-The initial approach for validation should start with unit testing of a set of stages in the process and then a complete system could be validated as a whole.
-Considering the complexity of the system, it is an overwhelming task for most of the automation systems.
-In that case, a divide and conquer validation approach is a better choice.
+The initial approach for validation starts with unit testing of a set of stages in the process and then a complete system is validated.
+Given the system’s complexity, most automation systems find validation challenging.
+In that case, a divide and conquer validation approach is better.

-Integration testing involving complete system is a necessary practice, which should be a culmination of a coordinated validation protocol and not the entire plan.
+Integration testing of the entire system is a vital technique, but it should be the result of a coordinated validation protocol rather than the entire plan.

-A functional testing of a medical device consists of testing different functional blocks such as operating system, instruments, hardware etc., which must be validated for their intended use.
-The process starts with manufacturer’s specifications or a subset of specifications that can be applied to each block from design and test team.
+A medical device’s functional testing entails the evaluation of various functional blocks, such as the operating system, the instruments, and the hardware, among others, all of which must be validated for their intended purpose.
+The process starts with the manufacturer’s specifications or a subset of specifications from the design and the test team, and these can be applied to each block.

-The testing team should work with the manufacturing team to validate those specifications and then testing and verification of the performance of individual block should be done to document the result, which should be then reviewed.
-The functional block test comes handy for validation of custom developed hardware or software for medical devices.
+The testing team should collaborate with the manufacturing team to validate those specifications, and then test and verify the performance of each block to document the results and review them.
+The functional block test comes handy for validation of the custom developed medical devices’ hardware or software.

-Verification is a process to confirm whether the examination and provision of objective evidence that specified requirements of the device have been fulfilled.
-Verification process starts with clear and well-defined product requirements.
-These product requirements must be measurable in order to verify.
-We must know what the answer should be as verification is not an experiment.
+Verification is the process of confirming that the device’s defined requirements have been met through examination and provision of the objective evidence.
+The verification process starts with clear and well-defined product requirements that must be measurable for verification.
+We must know the answer as verification is not an experiment.

 The process follows several formal protocols.
-It suggests comparing current product requirements with the requirement of an already approved product.
-The verification process must contain full methodology or a reference to standard methodology, statistical justification for sample size, statistical plan for data analysis and more.
-It also needs to specify details on acceptance criteria and procedure to follow in case of the failed verification.
+It suggests comparing the current product’s requirements with those of the already approved products.
+The verification process must contain the full methodology or a reference to a standard methodology, a statistical justification for sample size, a statistical plan for data analysis, and more.
+It should also specify the acceptance criteria details and the procedure to follow in case of failed verification.

-If a verification is failed, it must go through a further investigation to determine the requirement, which could not be verified and whether that requirement is valid or achievable in the current design or not.
-Further investigation may provide information whether the product requirement can be updated and re-verified.
+If the verification fails, a deeper investigation is needed to determine the requirement that could not be verified and whether or not it is valid or doable in the existing design.
+This further investigation may reveal whether the product requirement can be updated and re-verified.

-A strongly defined and implemented medical device testing strategy can save dollars for manufacturers and ensure that devices meet the end user expectations.
-It also decreases the risk of devices recall.
-From the business standpoint, it is advisable to collaborate with organizations having domain expertise in testing as it decreases the overall risk and time required for testing.
+A well-defined and implemented medical device testing strategy can help manufacturers save money while also ensuring that their devices meet the end users’ expectations.
+It also lowers the chances of a device recall.
+Collaboration with businesses that have domain expertise in testing is recommended from a business standpoint since it reduces the overall risk and the testing time.

 eInfochips has been an innovation partner for many medical device companies, including Fortune 500 firms.
-We have experience throughout medical devices lifecycle stages, namely product ideation to design & development, component engineering, product re-engineering, testing and verification & validation, sustenance engineering, and regulatory compliances.
+We have experience throughout medical devices lifecycle stages, namely product ideation to design and development, component engineering, product re-engineering, testing and verification and validation, sustenance engineering, and regulatory compliances.